How to say no, not NO

 “As the project manager, my responsibility is to get the project delivered to plan.
 I appreciate that as CRM your role is to keep the client engaged and I do understand why you are asking for this.

-Based on those reasons, can we agree that you’ll tell the client the deadline can’t move?
+Based on those reasons, can we agree that you’ll tell the client the deadline can’t be moved?
 And can we agree you won’t mention the possibility?”

 To generate goodwill and reinforce collaboration, you could offer to help in another way, still adding value but by different means to help ease the other person across to your side.